Case Study Of Apple Inc.

 Weaknesses

-1. Its operating system is only available in Apple products.
+1. Its operating system is only available on Apple products.

-2. Mac software has limited to technology hardware and software.
+2. Mac software is limited to technology hardware and software.

 3. Products are limited to technology hardware and software.